-(10) CAFA Gold Program -
+(10) Second Mortgages - Gold Program

-During 2017, the Authority began the CAFA Gold Program as a pilot program in cooperation with Freddie Mac.
+During 2017, the Authority began the Gold Program as a pilot program in cooperation with Freddie Mac.
 The program is a market rate mortgage loan program with down payment and closing cost assistance in the form of a soft second mortgage (a second lien on the property that has no interest and no payments and is forgiven over a period of 5 to 10 years).
-The use of soft second mortgages allows for a lower mortgage rate for the homeowner.
-CAFA earns a one-time fee for these loans at the closing of the first mortgage, while the participating Freddie Mac mortgage loan companies originate and then service the loans.
+The use of soft second mortgages allow for a lower mortgage rate for the homeowner.
+The Authority earns a one-time fee for these loans at the closing of the first mortgage, while the participating Freddie Mac mortgage loan companies originate and then service the loans.
+The Authority also earns an excess servicing fees throughout the life of the respective first mortgage.
 Fees from this program are included in Market Rate Loan Program Fees in the accompanying statements of revenues, expenses, and changes in net position (deficit).